Districts of Hong Kong: History

 There were also alterations to the borders between Sham Shui Po and Kwai Tsing districts, which used to straddle across Nob Hill since its development on the site of the former Lai Chi Kok Amusement Park, in 2006, and between Eastern and Wan Chai districts, which involved reallocation of the Tin Hau and the Victoria Park constituencies in 2014.
 The borders between Sham Shui Po with that of Kwai Tsing and Yau Tsim Mong were also altered after new land reclamation projects in the 1990s made it necessary to redraw the previous sea borders over newly formed land.
 The border between Yau Tsim Mong and Kowloon City districts was altered following reclamation of Hung Hom Bay in the 1990s.

 Districts

-Hong Kong in administration consists of 18 districts in 3 different regions.
-The 3 regions are: Hong Kong Island (HK), Kowloon (KLN), and the New Territories (NT).
-The New Territories has the most districts (9), followed by Kowloon (5) and lastly Hong Kong Island (4).
+Hong Kong in administration consists of three areas (區域), which was further divided into 18 districts (地區).
+The three areas are: Hong Kong Island, Kowloon, and the New Territories.
+The New Territories has the most districts (9), followed by Kowloon (5), and lastly Hong Kong Island (4).

 The population density per district varies from 1,021 (Islands) to 59,704 (Kwun Tong) per km2.
 Before the combination of Mong Kok and Yau Tsim districts in 1995, Mong Kok District had the highest density (~120,000/km2).